First Year Courses

 MHF4U – Advanced Functions

 Memorial University recognizes MHF4U as an advanced math course for the purpose of granting access to the calculus stream of courses.
 On completion, students qualify for direct entry to MATH 1090, and may write the MPT for entry to MATH 1000.
-The Virtual High School is an accredited high school in Ontario, which offers courses from the Ontario provincial curriculum.
-For more information visit http://www.virtualhighschool.com .
-Students will be asked to submit a prerequisite waiver application to gain access to the grade 12 course MHF4U - Advanced Functions.
+TVO ILC and the Virtual High School are accredited schools in Ontario, which offer courses from the Ontario provincial curriculum.
+For more information visit http://www.virtualhighschool.com or https://www.ilc.org/.